jpwoeltjen/BayesianDNN/readme.md

 The Sharpe ratio of 2.23 is highly statistically significant.
 After transaction costs the performance is not outstanding but still positive.

-Upon further inspection the model apparently does poorly on the sort side, with an insignificant Sharpe ratio for short trades.
+Upon further inspection the model apparently does poorly on the short side, with an insignificant Sharpe ratio for short trades.
 On the contrary, the long side does very well :

 ```
 FOR MODEL: LGS1-EPCHS200-BTCH512-NRNS256-LAY3-BL1_0.00,L2_0.00-KL1_0.00,L2_0.00-RL1_0.00,L2_0.00-LR0.0010-LRD0.0000-DO0.50-PTT0.0005